 A New Perspective For Moms

-These Moms were asked to say how they felt about their parenting, to share their thoughts, their feelings, their anxieties.
+Watch the above video.
+Someone asked these Moms to say how they felt about their parenting, to share their thoughts, their feelings, and their anxieties.

-Then their kids were asked to say what they thought about their Moms.
+Then their kids said what they thought about their Moms.
 Their answers were beautiful:

 "My Mom is my hero."